wpalmer/vic/README.md

  - Define/Utilize stack "partials" to accomplish common goals (eg: automatically attaching EFS/EBS volumes)

+ - Declare resource-related outputs as part of the resource declaration

  - Define "environments" by creating a file `_<environment name>.rb`, which will automatically load configuration overrides based on the `--environment=` argument.